BACKGROUND CHECKS AND DRUG SCREENING

 Criminal background checks and drug screening are becoming mandatory at medical institutions as a requirement of the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 Individuals working in health care facilities often must consent to and be cleared to work through criminal background investigations and/or drug screenings.

-All DNP Nurse Anesthesia Program students are required to carry health insurance (including hospitalization coverage) throughout the entire program.
-It is the responsibility of the student to purchase health insurance and provide proof of insurance.
+All DNP Nurse Anesthesia Program residents are required to carry health insurance (including hospitalization coverage) throughout the entire program.
+It is the responsibility of the resident to purchase health insurance and provide proof of insurance.
 Health concerns should be addressed with your primary care provider.

-Prior to entering the South College DNP Nurse Anesthesia Program, students must submit health provider proof of a health examination and updated information of immunization health certificate indicating TB testing results and HBV immunization series.
+Prior to entering the South College DNP Nurse Anesthesia Program, residents must submit proof of a health exam by a qualified provider and updated immunization records.

 Specific related requirements include: